Most Popular

 What is a regulated exchange?

 A regulated market is one in which the government, industry, or labor organizations have oversight and control.
-The government frequently handles market regulation and includes determining who may enter the market and what prices they may charge.
+The government frequently handles market regulation, including determining who may enter the market and what prices they may charge.

 Some examples of regulated exchanges include the New York Stock Exchange and the London Stock Exchange.